Treating Breast Cancer on Vancouver Island - Information Relevant to you

 Mastectomy vs Partial Mastectomy - What's the difference?

 The most important thing is that your chance of surviving breast cancer is the same, regardless of what surgery you choose.
 That said, there are several important differences between the procedures.
 A partial mastectomy (often called a lumpectomy) is a much shorter procedure where just the tissue surrounding the tumour is removed (the nipple and areola remain behind), you can go home the same day, and has a fairly straight forward recovery period.
 A mastectomy is a larger operation where the entire breast including the nipple and areola are removed.
 It requires staying in the hospital for one or two nights afterwards, drains are often left in the surgical site, and has a longer recovery period.
-More information on the types of surgery is available through the BC Cancer Agency.
+More information on the types of surgery is available in this booklet via the BCCA.

 There is a trade-off, however.
 In order to reduce the chance of the cancer recurring, radiation is recommended after a partial mastectomy for cancer.
 This is done in Victoria, and usually is done over a period of three weeks.
 More information on radiation treatment for breast cancer is available here.
 Additionally, it is imperative that all the cancer be removed with the lumpectomy.
 The radiation treatment helps to reduce the risk of the cancer coming back in the breast.
 Because microscopic tumour cells may be present (and invisible to your surgeon doing the operation) it is occasionally necessary to have a second procedure to ensure all the cancer cells are removed.